Density of irreducible operators in the trace-class norm: Introduction

 {\bf Step 2.} In \eqref{equ Re+C1}, if $\mathcal{H}_1\ne 0$, then we prove in \Cref{prop-type-I} that there is an arbitrarily small trace-class operator $K_1$ in $\mathcal{B}(\mathcal{H}_1)$ such that $(A_1+iB_1)+K_1$ is irreducible on $\mathcal{H}_1$.

-{\bf Step 3.} For every properly infinite von Neumann algebra, we prove in \Cref{lem generating-PI-VNA} that the set of generating vectors is dense.
-We develop a method to construct irreducible operators in \Cref{lemma pre-main}, which serves for the proof of \Cref{thm main}.
+{\bf Step 3.} For each properly infinite von Neumann algebra, we prove in \Cref{lem generating-PI-VNA} that the set of generating vectors is dense.
+Then, we develop a method to construct irreducible operators in \Cref{lemma pre-main}, which serves for the proof of \Cref{thm main}.

 {\bf Step 4.} Assume that \Cref{conj II1-factor} is true.
 Based on the above steps, we prove that $A+ iB$ can be expressed as an irreducible operator on $\mathcal{H}$ up to an arbitrarily small trace-class perturbation.